Splitter — Smart UI JavaScript API

 Default value

-<smart-splitter auto-fit-mode='end'></smart-splitter>
+<smart-splitter auto-fit-mode="end"></smart-splitter>

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-const splitter = document.querySelector('smart-splitter');
+const el = document.querySelector('smart-splitter');

-let autoFitMode = splitter.autoFitMode;
+const autoFitMode = el.autoFitMode;

 Determines whether the element is interactive or inactive.
 When enabled, users can interact with the element; when disabled, the element is non-interactive and typically appears visually distinct (e.g., grayed out) to indicate its inactive state.